Taking the lead on the South Downs

 Responsible dog walkers are very welcome in the South Downs.
 They are a great place to walk and for you and your pet to enjoy the countryside.
 But they are also a sensitive landscape and so there are certain things to consider when you are out and about.

-Sarah Fisk, National Trust Ranger at Black Down, says “as a dog owner, I know there can be lots of questions when deciding on when, where and how I can exercise my dog safely and responsibly.
+Ashley Dalleywater, National Trust Ranger, says “as a dog owner, I know there can be lots of questions when deciding on when, where and how I can exercise my dog safely and responsibly.
 I love walking my dog across the downs, and they love to run off the lead where they can.
 But I know it is always important to consider what might be happening at the places where I am walking that I might need to consider before I let my dogs run off the lead.
-This includes sheep that may be about to lamb or ground nesting birds that are raising a brood of chicks.”
+This includes sheep that may be about to lamb, grazing cattle or ground nesting birds that are raising a brood of chicks.”

 So please help us keep the countryside a safe, healthy and enjoyable place for you and your dog, other visitors, wildlife and livestock by remembering the following:

-- Keep your dog in sight and under control - use a lead if requested
+- Keep your dog under close control - use a lead if needed

 - Don't let your dog chase wildlife or farm animals

 - In the unlikely event that your dog is involved in an incident with cattle, the recommended advice is to drop the lead.

 - Watch out for local notices.
 There may be restrictions in woodland or farmland at sensitive times of year, during the lambing season, or between March and the end of July when ground-nesting birds are on eggs or raising their young